daleihao/subgrid_topographic_representations_in_ELM/README.md

-# Data and codes for the manuscript: Impacts of sub-grid topographic representations on surface energy balance and boundary conditions in the E3SM Land Model
+# Data and codes for: Impacts of sub-grid topographic representations on surface energy balance and boundary conditions in the E3SM Land Model

-# data
-## MODIS
-## DEM
-### PFT